jss367/blog/_posts/2020-02-09-favorite-quotes.md

 * James Mattis on Elizabeth Holmes
   * I think this quote shows how even the most successful people can have blindspots, and how incredibly blind those spots can be

+>  In this world, Elwood, you must be oh-so-smart, or oh-so-pleasant.
+Well for years I was smart...I recommend pleasant.
+* James Stuart from the movie Harvey